DataDog/documentation/content/en/tracing/guide/tutorial-enable-java-admission-controller.md

 ## Instrument your app with Datadog Admission Controller

-Now that you have your application working, instrument it using the Datadog Admission Controller.
+After you have your application working, instrument it using the Datadog Admission Controller.
 In containerized environments, the process is generally:

-1. Install the [Datadog Cluster Agent][5]
+1. Install the [Datadog Cluster Agent][5].
-2. Add [Unified Service Tags][6] in pod definition
+2. Add [Unified Service Tags][6] in pod definition.
-3. [Annotate][7] your pod for library injection
+3. [Annotate][7] your pod for library injection.
-4. [Label][8] your pod to instruct the Datadog Admission controller to mutate the pod
+4. [Label][8] your pod to instruct the Datadog Admission controller to mutate the pod.

-No need to add the tracing library (which will be automatically injected), no need to add Datadog variables, and more importantly, no need to deploy a new image or version of your app.
+There's no need to add the tracing library because it's automatically injected.
+You also don't need to add Datadog variables and deploy a new image or version of your app.
 This section of the tutorial steps you through this process.

 1. Install the Datadog Cluster Agent using [this YAML config file](link) and the following command, specifying your own [Datadog API key](/account_management/api-app-keys/):
    {{< code-block lang="shell" >}}
 helm install datadog-agent -f values-with-lib-inj.yaml --set datadog.site='datadoghq.com' --set datadog.apiKey=$DD_API_KEY datadog/datadog{{< /code-block >}}
     <div class="alert alert-warning">For more detailed information, read <a href="/containers/kubernetes/installation/?tab=helm" target="_blank">Installing the Datadog Agent on Kubernetes with Helm</a></div>

-2. You can check the Datadog Cluster Agent is up and running with the following command:
+2. You can check the Datadog Cluster Agent is running with the following command:
    {{< code-block lang="shell" >}}
 kubectl get pods{{< /code-block >}}